The Mac & Cheese foster puppies

 When Sister Anna’s siblings were killed in the Genocide, she became mother to their children, one of whom is Benita.
 Benita welcomed Saya with hugs, orange Fanta, a tour of her bright green house, and introductions to her two children.
-Benita became pregnant with Patience when she was sexually abused at age 17.
+Benita became pregnant with Patience when she was raped at age 17.
 She lived with Patience’s father for three abusive years and left when she became pregnant with Benigne.
 The father has not been in the picture since.
 Because of the trauma of the Genocide and rape, Benita was unable to finish high school and suffers from deep depression, making it difficult for her to work and provide for her children.

 When Saya met Patience, he was 9.
 Though they couldn’t communicate verbally—at that point, his English was limited to “Jesus loves me” and her Kinyarwandan to “Muraho” (hello)—they connected through her teaching him how to use her camera.
 He captured her heart by sitting as close to her as he could and gingerly holding her Canon in his hands for the entire afternoon.